Chinese espionage in the United States: Indictments

+In July 2020, Jun Wei Yeo, a Singapore national, pled guilty for acting within the U.S. as an illegal agent of China and using career networking sites such as LinkedIn to recruit Americans of interest to provide classified and sensitive information to the Chinese government.
+He was sentenced to 14 months in prison in October 2020.

 In September 2020, Baimadajie Angwang, a New York City Police Officer of Tibetan descent, was arrested for allegedly gathering information on the Tibetan American community for the MSS.
 He was also accused of trying to recruit informants inside the local Tibetan community.
 In January 2023, federal prosecutors dismissed all charges against the officer.

 In July 2021, the Justice Department credited four Chinese nationals (accused of working for the MSS) with a hacking campaign targeting government, academic, and private institutions; the individuals were each charged with one count of conspiracy to commit computer fraud and conspiracy to commit economic espionage.

 In March 2022, the U.S. Department of Justice indicted individuals, including an MSS officer, for surveilling and conspiring to harass Chinese American pro-democracy dissidents, including political candidate Xiong Yan, Olympic figure skater Alysa Liu and her father Arthur Liu.
 In May 2022, the U.S. Department of Justice charged a US citizen for spying under the direction of the MSS on Hong Kong pro-democracy activists, Taiwan independence supporters, and Uyghur and Tibetan activists.

 In 2023, Ashley Tellis, a former U.S. State Department consultant, was accused of removing classified documents and meeting Chinese officials.
 Authorities found over 1,000 secret pages at his home and cited meetings in September 2022 and April 2023 discussing sensitive topics.

+In May 2026, Lu Jianwang was convicted in the US for acting as an unregistered Chinese agent after allegedly helping operate a covert "police station" in New York that targeted Chinese dissidents.
+In the same week, Arcadia mayor Eileen Wang pleaded guilty to spreading pro-China propaganda under direction from Chinese officials.
+Federal prosecutors alleged that between 2020 and 2022, Wang and co-conspirator Yaoning "Mike" Sun operated a Chinese-language community website that published pro-Beijing propaganda at the direction of Chinese government officials, including content denying allegations of genocide in Xinjiang.

+On June 3, 2026, the Five Eyes countries-U.S., U.K., Canada, Australia, and New Zealand-warned that Chinese intelligence was targeting people with access to sensitive information through online job platforms.
+The alert said China aimed to gather military, political, and economic secrets, offering money in exchange for confidential data.
+Those at risk included government and military staff, journalists, and think tank workers.
+China denied the claims, calling them false and politically motivated.

+In September 2026, former U.S. Army soldier Ruoyu Duan pleaded guilty to a count of conspiracy to gather and transmit national defense information concerning U.S. military systems, including the Bradley, Stryker, and HIMARS, to China.